EESSI/docs/docs/adding_software/adding_development_software.md

 runtime dependencies, patches, configuration options, etc. It's a good idea to try installing from a specific commit locally first, to at least see if everything is parsed correctly and confirm that the right sources are being downloaded.

+### Installation details

+There are a few additional details one should keep in mind when building for `dev.eessi.io` when compared to the [production repository](repositories/software.eessi.io.md).

+#### Versions, dependencies, tags

+Standard EESSI installations are

+#### Patch files

+If your specific development build requires patch files, you should add these to the `easyconfigs/` directory.
+If the necessary patch is part of an EasyBuild release, then this may not be necessary, as these will be directly taken from EasyBuild.

+#### Checksums

+EasyBuild's easyconfig files typically contain [checksums](https://docs.easybuild.io/writing-easyconfig-files/?h=checksums#common_easyconfig_param_sources_checksums) as their use is highly recommended.
+By default, EasyBuild will compute the checksums of sources and patch files it needs for a given installation, and compare them with the values in the easyconfig file.
+Because builds for `dev.eessi.io` change much more often, hard coded checksums become a problem, as they'd need to be updated with every new build.

-### Easystack files and triggering builds
+#### Easystack files

-After the easyconfig file has been created and added to the `easyconfigs` subdirectory, an [easystack file](https://docs.easybuild.io/easystack-files) that picks it up needs to be in place.
+After an easyconfig file has been created and added to the `easyconfigs` subdirectory, an [easystack file](https://docs.easybuild.io/easystack-files) that picks it up needs to be in place so that a build can be triggered.

 !!! note "Naming convention for easystack files"